 Design Philosophy

-FeLLAMA is built around a set of core principles that guide every architectural decision.
+FeLLAMA is built around core principles that guide every architectural decision.
 These aren't aspirational — they are enforced through code structure, hard rules, and review.

 Separation of Concerns